 Anita Susuri: Why did he live in his wife’s house?

 Halit Gashi: They were nine sisters and didn’t have a brother, and their parents decided that one of the girl’s husbands would live there.
 And out of all their husbands, my ancestor was the most laid back, so he came to Janjevo from Prishtina.
 Now, I would only live in Pristina, nowhere else.
 Janjevo… Pristina, I had a very good time here, and now for some time I work in Pristina.

-I spent the best times of my life.
+I had the best times of my life.
 The best time of our lives is between 20 years old and 40 years old.
 I spent that time of my life in Pristina.
 I have very good memories, extraordinary.
 For example, I worked in Lipjan for eleven years, but nothing links to Lipjan, absolutely nothing.